When the car owner is behind the wheel and crashes the vehicle, their insurance can cover the damages.

 But what if someone else drives your car and gets in an accident?
 Are you responsible?
 Knowing where responsibilities lie in this situation can help you avoid legal issues and insurance battles in the future.

-Can someone drive my car and be covered on my insurance?
+Can someone drive my car and be covered by my insurance?

 According to Virginia law, the car owner’s insurance covers accident-related expenses even if someone else is behind the wheel.
 But only if the person has the owner’s permission to drive.
 This information is mentioned in Virginia Code § 38.2-2204.